souma9830/GrowEasy/README.md

 # 3. Configure environment variables
 cp .env.example .env
-# Edit .env with your actual values (see Environment Variables section below)
+# Edit .env with your actual values

 # 4. Start the development server
 npm run dev
 ```

 The application will be available at **http://localhost:3000**.

+Open `/register` to create your first account.
+After registration you will be redirected to the Projects Dashboard.

 ### Production Build